OpenBB-finance/OpenBB/website/content/platform/usage/intros/alternative.md

 :::note

-To use some of the OSS SDK commands you will need a GitHub API key - you can get one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+To use some of the OSS Platform commands you will need a GitHub API key - you can get one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 :::
 ### alt.oss.top
 ​
-The alt.oss.top SDK command lets you display top repositories - You can pass different parameters like `sortby` `categories` and `limit` to enhance the output.
+The alt.oss.top Platform command lets you display top repositories - You can pass different parameters like `sortby` `categories` and `limit` to enhance the output.
 ​
 ```python
 summary = pd.DataFrame.from_dict(openbb.alt.oss.top(sortby='stars', categories='finance', limit=10))